 Figure 5.2.2.3.2-1: C2 Operation Mode Management Completion Notification procedure

-1. The UAE Server sends for this purpose a POST request to the UASS with the request URI set to "{notificationUri}/c2mode-mngt-completion", where the "notificationUri" is set to the value received from the UASS during the C2 Operation Mode Initiation procedure, and the request body including the C2OpModeMngtCompStatus data structure that shall contain:
+1. The UAE Server shall send for this purpose an HTTP POST request to the UASS with the request URI set to "{notificationUri}/c2mode-mngt-completion", where the "notificationUri" is set to the value received from the UASS during the C2 Operation Mode Initiation procedure defined in clause 5.2.2.2, and the request body including the C2OpModeMngtCompStatus data structure that shall contain:

 - the C2 operation mode management completion status (i.e. either successful or not successful) for the concerned UAS (i.e. pair of UAV and UAV-C), within the "status" attribute;